Moreno + Kit landing balustrade fir

 NUGERE — Space-saving staircase with alternating treads, compact footprint

-CHEVALARD — Straight beech or fir staircase, Standard range
+CHEVALARD — Straight staircase in beech or fir, Standard range

 FONTBRUNO oak — Straight staircase in glued laminated oak, 14 treads